Why Choose USF

 An official TOEFL, IELTS or PTE score is required of international applicants.
-A minimum TOEFL score of 100 (iBT) or 600 (PBT) is required, and 7.0 for the IELTS exam and 61 for the PTE exam.
+A minimum TOEFL score of 100 (iBT) is required, and 7.0 for the IELTS exam and 61 for the PTE exam.
 After review of an application, coursework in USF's Intensive English Program may be recommended or required.
-The GRE/TOEFL school code for USF is 6996 (select "Univ San Francisco Arts Sci Grad").
-The TOEFL/GRE school code of 4850 can also be selected for USF.
+The GRE/TOEFL school code for USF is

-A GPA (grade point average) of 3.0 or higher (on a scale of 4.0 as the highest score) in a Bachelor's degree program is required.
+A GPA (grade point average) of 3.0 or higher (on a scale of 4.0 as the highest score) in a Bachelor's degree program is highly recommended.

 When an application and all application items have been submitted and verified, then an application is complete and ready for admission review by the MAPS program.
 Completed applications on file at the time of the deadline will be given priority consideration for admission and financial assistance offered by the MAPS program.
 Applications are accepted and reviewed after the deadline until the upcoming program is full.
 Applicants are encouraged to submit all of their application items earlier than the date listed above.

-Admission decisions are mailed 4-6 weeks after the April 1 deadline.
+Admission decisions are typically mailed 4-6 weeks after the March 15 deadline.
 Included in the admission decision letter is notification of any scholarship awarded by the graduate program.
 Applicants receive email notification when the admission decision is available online.
 Admitted applicants also receive an admission package in the mail.
 Once the class for the fall program is filled, later qualified applicants may be placed on a waiting list.

 Please contact the MAPS Program office directly with questions about an admission decision after your application is complete.